matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 ## Security considerations

 The `allow` feature for `join_rules` places increased trust in the servers in the room.
+Any server which is joined to the room will be able to issue join events for the room, there are situations which no individual server in the room can verify that the membership event was issued in good faith.

 We consider this acceptable: if you don't want evil servers randomly joining spurious users into your rooms, then:

 1. Don't let evil servers in your room in the first place
 2. Don't use `allow` lists, given the expansion increases the attack surface anyway